 Your bodily structures may need to be viewed.
 This can be done with:

 Taking Laxatives, Stool Softeners, or Glycerin Suppositories

 Regularly using laxatives or enemas can be habit forming.
-Your bowels can become accustomed to these products and require them in order to produce a stool.
+Your bowels can become used to these products and require them to produce a stool.
 Stool softeners, though, are not habit-forming.
 Ask your doctor about how often and for how long to use these products.

 Psyllium—a bulk laxative

 Lactulose—a type of laxative

 Lubiprostone—a medication that increases fluid in stool